arcanemachine/hetzner-dns-tools/README.md

 ### In Bash

-To return all data for the zone by using the zone ID: `ZONE_ID=your-zone-id ./zone_get.py`
+To return all data for the zone by using the zone ID: `ZONE_ID=your-zone-id hetzner-dns-cli zone get`

-To return all data for the zone by using the zone's domain name: `ZONE_NAME=your-domain.com ./zone_get.py`
+To return all data for the zone by using the zone's domain name: `ZONE_NAME=your-domain.com hetzner-dns-cli zone get`

-To return just the zone ID by using the zone's domain name: `ZONE_NAME=your-domain.com ID_ONLY=1 ./zone_get.py`
+To return just the zone ID by using the zone's domain name: `ZONE_NAME=your-domain.com ID_ONLY=1 hetzner-dns-cli zone get`

 ### In Python